abberik/PokeMeistro/README.md

 # PokeMeistro
-~ The easy platform independent way to catch 'em all. ~
+~ The easy and platform independent way to catch 'em all. ~

 This project is based on this API: https://github.com/Grover-c13/PokeGOAPI-Java/